stefanbeller/lpc/source/docs/styleguide.rst

 TODO: Add illustration

-When deciding how to highlight objects, pay attention to the color of the light in the surroundings.
-This includes indirect light (that is, light bouncing off of other objects).
-(Not sure indirect light is useful in a tile situation) ----- because objects don't necessarily need to be in a fixed context; eg a barell might be in the sewerbasement, in the living room, or outside the house, or on top of a house, or on a mountain, or in a castle, or on a space ship... *deep breath* it might be best not say anything at all about the effect of ambient lighting on the object's appearance.
-I think we should subtract this bit.

-TODO: Resolve above.

 Lighting in a given scene should feature a hue shift between highlights and low lights.
 The best way to do this is to first pick the dominant color of an object.
 This dominant color will tend to be